 |Average Height||12 to 13 inches|

 |Description||A breed fit for royalty|

-The Cavalier was King Charles’s best friend in the 1600s, and it’s one of the most popular breeds in American households today with its large, round eyes, characteristically curly hair, and easy-going nature.
+The Cavalier King Charles spaniel was King Charles’s best friend in the 1600s, and it’s one of the most popular breeds in American households today with its large, round eyes, characteristically curly hair, and easy-going nature.
 Cavaliers enjoy short walks and may even like activities such as hunting or playing fetch since they descended from spaniels.
 Ultimately, they’re a pretty low-energy breed that prefers to spend their days curled up on the sofa with you rather than romping in the field.

 Like many low-energy breeds, Cavaliers don’t like being alone.
 You won’t need to carve out hours of daily exercise, but you will need to spend a significant portion of your time with them or else they might develop destructive behaviors.
 They’re genetically prone to heart disease, so maintaining a healthy lifestyle and regular vet visits may help offset the risk of early onset.

 |Average Height||17 to 20 inches at the shoulder|